matterladd/Mix-Mover/README.md

 **MixMover** is a web app that converts a music playlist from one service to another.
 I built this project to showcase my full-stack development skills as well as personal use and the use of anyone looking for such a tool.

 ## Features
-- Securely saves external account information using OAuth
+- Saves converted playlist directly to your Spotify Account
 - Clear feedback on conversion status
+- Securely saves external account information using OAuth, tokens are scoped and session-based
 - Responsive design for mobile and desktop resolutions
-- Light and Dark theming
+- Light and Dark theming for your eyeballs
+> [!NOTE]
+> Spotify App is currently in Development Mode.
+Only users who are authorized in the Development Dashboard can use the Spotify features of the web app.

 ## Quickstart Prod Deployment